Some of the reasons why a sudden account termination may occur include

-l A sharp increase in transaction volume: while it is normal for transaction volume to increase steadily overtime a sharp rise in activities on your merchant account might cause your account to get flagged.
+While it is normal for transaction volume to increase steadily over time a sharp rise in activities on your merchant account might cause your account to get flagged.

-l Your industry is no longer being served by the provider: if businesses in your industry have been placed on a watchlist and are no longer being served by the merchant account provider, your account may be terminated even without a direct infringement on your part.
+If businesses in your industry have been placed on a watchlist and are no longer being served by the merchant account provider, your account may be terminated even without a direct infringement on your part.

-l Violations of card network regulations: online transaction processing depends on the collaborative efforts of various platforms including your card issuer.
-If reports of a card network violation on your account is sent to the account provider, your services may be terminated.
+Online transaction processing depends on the collaborative efforts of various platforms including your card issuer.
+If reports of a card network violation on your account are sent to the account provider, your services may be terminated.

 credit card merchant account providers take security breaches seriously.
 Non-compliance with security specifications may lead to the termination of your account.
 Your merchant account may be terminated for any of these reasons as it increases the credit risk for your account provider.
 Typically, you can send a notification when this occurs.
 You must ask questions about the reasons for your account termination.